Flick of the Wrist: Album version

 As it appears on the album, "Flick of the Wrist" is the middle song of a three-track series of songs which seamlessly overlap, segueing from one to the next: "Tenement Funster", "Flick of the Wrist" and "Lily of the Valley".
 Each song was recorded separately and later mixed together to form the unbroken stretch of music.
 Because of this structure, the record company had to select points to separate each track on CD re-issues of the album.
-"Flick of the Wrist", in this way, begins with the crescendo ending of "Tenement Funster" and ends abruptly before the last line of the song: "...baby, you've been had."
-These last lyrics appear at the beginning of the next CD track, "Lily of the Valley".

 The original, non-segued master recordings of "Tenement Funster", "Flick of the Wrist" and "Lily of the Valley" were used for certain single releases, such the Japanese 3-inch CD single re-issue of "Good Old Fashioned Lover Boy" ("Tenement Funster"), the Dutch AA-side version of "Flick of the Wrist" (see below) and the 1975 US-only re-issue of "Keep Yourself Alive" ("Lily of the Valley").
-Thus, a standalone version of "Flick of the Wrist" is available.

 Single versions

 All the single versions and edits are from the original album recording.

 The Dutch AA-side version features the complete song without the segueing, overlapping sections from "Tenement Funster" and "Lily of the Valley".

-The UK AA-side version features almost the same complete version as the Dutch version, but with a few notes edited at the beginning.
-This version also features on the 1991 Japanese 3-inch CD single of "Killer Queen"/"Flick of the Wrist".
+The UK AA-side version also features on the 1991 Japanese 3-inch CD single of "Killer Queen"/"Flick of the Wrist".

 The US AA-side version (the same as that issued in Canada) has a much more pronounced edit at the beginning, with the first 18 seconds of the song absent.
 It ends with a fade-out over the segue into "Lily of the Valley", in which the latter's opening piano is heard.

-The UK 1987 3-inch CD single re-issue begins with the crescendo segue that ends "Tenement Funster".
-It ends with a fade-out before the song is properly over, missing the last line: "...baby, you've been had."